UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ## Redirection Using The Pipe Symbol

 Sometimes we need to build up our series of commands & send the results of one to another.
-The *pipe* symbol (|) is the way we do this & it can literally be taken as placing the output from one command into a pipe & redirecting it somewhere new.
+The *pipe* symbol (`|`) is the way we do this & it can literally be taken as placing the output from one command into a pipe & redirecting it somewhere new.
+This is where thinking about the output of a command as a *data stream* can be very helpful.

 As a simple example, we could take the output from an `ls` command & send it to the pager `less`.